-Every year parents can expect their children to get several colds, especially during the fall and winter months, when the risk of flu is also higher.
-So how can you tell if your child is having symptoms of the flu or just a common cold?
+Parents can expect their kids to get colds every year, especially during the fall and winter months when the risk of flu is also higher.
+So, how can you tell if your child is having flu symptoms or just has the common cold?

-With flu, the symptoms tend to come on more suddenly and your child will look and feel sicker.
-Your child may complain of sore throat, muscle aches, headaches, weakness and feeling tired.
-Fevers may be high and your child may experience chills.
-Most people get better in a few days to 2 weeks.
-If your child has any trouble breathing, a change in skin color, is not able to drink fluids, has severe vomiting, appears very irritable, or their fever returns after a respite period – please see a doctor immediately as these could be signs of more serious illness.
+With flu, the symptoms tend to come on rapidly and your child will look and feel more sick.
+They may complain of sore throat, muscle aches, headaches, weakness and feeling tired.
+Fevers may be high, and your child could experience chills.
+Most kids get better in a few days to 2 weeks.
+If your child has any trouble breathing, a change in skin color, is not able to drink fluids, has severe vomiting, appears very irritable, or their fever returns after a respite period – please see a doctor immediately as these could be signs of a more serious illness.
 See tips to help determine when your child should go to the emergency room.

 If your child has a cold, specific medications are not needed.
-Keep your child well hydrated, have them blow their nose (suction nose for infants) and rest as needed.
-Your child can continue to go to school as long as there is no fever.
+Keep your child well hydrated, have them blow their nose or suction nose for infants and rest as needed.
+Your child can continue to go to school if they do not have a fever.
 Cough and cold medications are not routinely recommended for children.

-If you think your child has flu, keep them home from school.
+If you think your child has the flu, keep them home from school.
 Allow them to get plenty of rest and fluids.
-If your child has any chronic conditions, such as asthma or diabetes, or appears very ill, contact your doctor.
-If flu is detected within the first 48 hours, there are medicines which may help shorten the time your child is sick by 1-2 days (it is not a cure).
+If your child has any chronic conditions, such as asthma or diabetes, or appears very ill, contact your primary doctor.
+If flu is detected within the first 48 hours, there are medicines which may help shorten the time your child is sick by 1-2 days.
 Most of the time, your child will improve with fluids and rest.
 You may give fever/pain reducing medications as needed.

 For both the common cold and flu, preventative techniques include washing hands often, covering your nose and mouth when you sneeze, avoiding contact with those who are sick and disinfecting surfaces.